 Setup Guide

 This gem establishes a connection between Amazon S3 and Microsoft Dataverse.
-It retrieves data from the specified worksheet within the Excel file stored in S3 (as defined in the Excel File
+It retrieves data from the specified worksheet within the Excel file stored in S3 (as defined in the Excel File parameter), and then performs an upsert into the target Dataverse table, updating existing records or inserting new ones as needed.

 To run this gem and connect desired Amazon S3 bucket to Dataverse, configure the parameters that are mentioned below.